perez987/XMLFolderStructure/README.md

 - Directories ≤ 10000 items: Full color syntax highlighting
 - Directories > 10000 items: Plain text display

-For directories with > 10000 items:

-- Warning dialog appears with updated message explaining:
-	- Potential app freezing with large directories
-	- XML will be displayed without syntax highlighting
-- User can choose to Continue or Cancel
-- If continuing, XML generates and displays as readable plain text

 ## XML Output Format

 ```xml